 A normal shower is either arranged over a bath or for those with a self-contained unit, housed in a separate cubicle which is often quite small in size and involves a large step up.

 All of these features mean that a shower is difficult to access if you have impaired mobility.

-Walk in showers are very different as they are designed with the sole intention of making it easy for everyone to get in and out of the shower, regardless of level of mobility.
+Walk-in showers are very different as they are designed with the sole intention of making it easy for everyone to get in and out of the shower, regardless of the level of mobility.

 What are the benefits?

 If you have impaired mobility, you could struggle with many different aspects of traditional showers.

 Trip hazards: shower trays and raised edges can present significant trip hazards, especially for individuals who can't always lift their feet high enough to clear the obstacle.
 This can present a real risk in the bathroom for those who have either variable or impaired mobility and could even mean they need physical assistance getting in and out of the shower.

 A walk-in shower has no raised edges (unless you pick a model with a tray) which means that there is nothing to trip you up - simply walk into the bathroom, open the shower door and walk straight in!